FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

-Consent For Commerce :
+Consent For Future Commerce :

-The Challenge: Create a Privacy Day Campaign to support innovation and turn on real consent.
-'Create Real Trust'
+The Challenge: Create a campaign for annual Privacy Day  which will  turn on real consent.

 People have become the product and our personal data the oil of the Internet.
 Terms of service and consent to privacy policies are un usable and not meaningful.
-People do not provide real consent, and the consent that is provided is practically useless for people.
+People do not provide real consent, and the consent that is provided is practically meaningless for people.
 We either like it, or lump it.  (up until now)

-As such, This Future of Commerce Hackathon project is to create a Privacy Day Campaign.
+As such, This Future of Commerce Hackathon project is to create an effictive Civic campaign.
 Using Consent Law to hack open choices.

 Updated laws, new awareness, a willingess to enforce privacy law and lower tolerance by all of use people is now apparent.
 The Rank Digital Rights Project (https://rankingdigitalrights.org/index2015/all-indicators/) - shows exactly how much companies care and the Special 2015 Eurobarometer report, (http://ec.europa.eu/justice/data-protection/files/factsheets/factsheet_data_protection_eurobarometer_240615_en.pdf) illustrates how much people don't like it.